- Do I have to register to bid?

 What do you sell?

 We are able to sell a wide variety of items for you.
 However, we cannot say yes to everything, so we always recommend calling us to discuss anything you are interested in entering for auction.

 How do I arrange a valuation?

-We hold regular valuation mornings at the auction rooms in Brading or Shanklin, as well as at the Hose Rhodes Dickson estate agency offices across the Island.
-An up-to-date list of dates and venues can always be found on our website.
+We hold regular valuation days at our auction rooms in Brading.
+An up-to-date list of dates can always be found on our website.
 If your item is too big to bring to us, or if you struggle with transport, we are happy to visit you at home.
 Call or email us to discuss your requirements.